ks-amit/Distributed-Database/readme.md

 * Authentication - Register, Login, Recovery
 * Book hotels and buses
-* Be a service provider - create new hotel and bus services
+* Be a service provider - create and delete hotel and bus services
 * Manage services and bookings
 * Be an admin - handle databases, user permissions and heartbeat rate
+* Collaborate wth users to manage services

 ## Details